-Funding to update NRM regional plans is divided into two separate streams; Stream 1 to help support NRM groups identify opportunities within the landscape for adaptation and mitigation activities and Stream 2 to support development of no regrets strategies and regional-level scenarios about the impacts of climate change for use in NRM land use planning.
+Funding to update NRM regional plans is divided into two separate streams; Stream 1 to help support NRM groups identify opportunities within the landscape for adaptation and mitigation activities and Stream 2 to support the development of no regrets strategies and regional-level scenarios about the impacts of climate change for use in NRM land use planning.

 Funding from the Stream 1 component was received by Reef Catchments in the 2013/14 financial year.

 Reef Catchments’ activities in planning for climate change adaptation and mitigation have included: